Dallin H. Oaks: BYU president

-His administration dealt with multiple attempts by the federal government to exert control over BYU.
-In 1975, what was then the U.S. Department of Housing, Education and Welfare, tried an unsuccessful attempt to state that BYU's honor code was in some way discriminatory based on sex.
-The next year, the Justice Department tried to exert pressure against small landlords to no longer uphold BYU's sex-separated housing standard, but ultimately BYU also prevailed in the dispute.
+The Oaks administration dealt with multiple attempts by the federal government to exert control over BYU.
+In 1975, what was then the U.S. Department of Housing, Education and Welfare, tried unsuccessfully to assert that BYU's honor code was discriminatory based on sex.
+The next year, the Justice Department tried to exert pressure against small landlords to no longer uphold BYU's sex-separated housing standard.
+BYU ultimately prevailed in both disputes.
 In 1979, the Internal Revenue Service tried to force BYU to disclose names of its donors on the contention that they were over-valuing the worth of their donations to BYU.
-This case went to federal court where it was ruled that the demand was unjustified.
+This case went to federal court, where the demand was ruled unjustified.

-During his presidency, he co-authored Carthage Conspiracy: The Trial of the Accused Assassins of Joseph Smith with BYU professor of history Marvin S. Hill.
+During his presidency, Oaks co-authored Carthage Conspiracy: The Trial of the Accused Assassins of Joseph Smith with BYU professor of history Marvin S. Hill.
 The book received the Mormon History Association Best Book prize in 1976.

-As president of BYU, Oaks became known for his moderate personal views, which largely contrasted with the ultra-conservative views of his predecessor, Wilkinson.
-Oaks struggled throughout his presidency to distance BYU and the LDS Church from the partisan political atmosphere that had prevailed under Wilkinson.
-Oaks established policies intended to prevent BYU administrators from participating in partisan politics.
-In particular, he worked to counteract the political tensions brought to BYU by the appointment of W. Cleon Skousen, a fiery anti-communist and known conspiracy theorist who had been hired as a BYU religion professor under Wilkinson.
+As president of BYU, Oaks became known for his politically moderate personal beliefs, which largely contrasted with the ultra-conservative views of his predecessor, Wilkinson.
+Oaks struggled throughout his presidency to distance BYU and the LDS Church from the partisan political atmosphere that had prevailed under Wilkinson, establishing policies intended to prevent BYU administrators from participating in partisan politics.
+In particular, he worked to counteract the political tensions brought to BYU by the appointment of W. Cleon Skousen, a fiery anti-communist and conspiracy theorist who had been hired as a BYU religion professor under Wilkinson.
 Other professors in the religion department were strongly critical of Skousen's hiring, believing that he was unqualified and had been hired only because of his conservative political views.
 During the Oaks administration, Skousen claimed to have been authorized to teach a new course about "Priesthood and Righteous Government", which would be published clandestinely under the name "Gospel Principles and Practices".
 This course was targeted toward informing ultra-conservative students of what to do about alleged communist infiltration at BYU.
 Upon learning of Skousen's intentions, Oaks informed the First Presidency that he would not be permitted to teach that course.
 Skousen was ordered to stop mixing church doctrine and politics and to stop activities associated with his political-educational organization, the "Freeman Institute", which is now known as the National Center for Constitutional Studies.
 However, he substantially ignored these instructions and continued teaching his politically infused version of church doctrine until his retirement from BYU in 1978.